AndyMc3000/ci-ms3-pool-club/README.md

 Here are the steps I took to deploy the website on Heroku;

+**** Install Flask & add additional files ****

+1. Added Python application file (app.py).
+1. Added environment variables file (env.py).
+1. Added env.py to .gitignore file so that it would not be pushed to my public repository (it was done by default when using the Code Institute GitHub template).
+1. Imported Flask and associated libraries (see requirements.txt file below for a list of requirements).
+1. Tested that Flask was working by outputting Hello World to GitPod preview browser.
+1. Added requirements.txt to tell Heroku what tools, frameworks, and library versions the app requires to run. in this case, these requirements are;
+    * click==7.1.2
+    * dnspython==2.0.0
+    * Flask==1.1.2
+    * Flask-PyMongo==2.3.0
+    * itsdangerous==1.1.0
+    * pymongo==3.11.0
+    * Werkzeug==1.0.1
+1. Added Procfile to tell Heroku what command to run to operate the app.

 **** Create a MongoDB Database ****

-1. Create free account
+1. Created a free MongoDB Atlas account.
-1. Created new DB on MongoDB, and
+1. Created a new database on MongoDB called pool_club.
-1. added there collections - league, users, matches.
-1. Steps...

-**** Install Flask & add additional files ****

-1. Withiin The GitPod IDE terminal window Installed Flask
-1. added app.py and env.py files
-1. Added environment variable to app.py,
-1. imported Flask and tested Flask app is working by outputting Hello World to GitPod preview browser.
-1. Add requirements.txt
-1. Add Procfile for Heroku
+1. Added three collections to the database - 'league', 'user', and 'matches' - see the Database Schema <a href="readme-assets/cpc-database-schema.md"><strong>Here.</strong></a>
+1. Manually added some test documents to the user collection.

 **** Create app on Heroku ****

+1. Created a new App on Heroku.
+1. Added config variabless to the Heroku app.
-1. Created App on Heroku - added config vars, and enabled automatic deploys from my GitHub repository (the Master branch).
-Tested and got Hello World! as expected.
+1. Enabled automatic deploys from my GitHub repository (the Master branch) to the Heroku app.
+1. Tested the connection with Heroku and got Hello World! when I opened the Heroku app.

 **** Final Steps ****

-1. Connected app to Mongodb
+1. Connected app.py to Mongodb.
-1. Added flask_pymongo, bson.objectid
-1. Tested connection by adding route and
-2. code to add template for player_home.html, and which found the collection user and returned it to the page.
-Worked as expected.
+1. Imported flask_pymongo and bson.objectid tools in order to be able to interact with MongoDB Objects.
+1. Tested connections between App.py-MongoDB-Heroku by adding a Flask route and Python function to app.py.
+The function asked to find all the documents in th collection 'user' and return it to the index route (render the template index.html).
+1. I then committed and pushed my changes to my GitHub repository.
+1. When I refeshed my Heroku app url, the list of test user documents which I created previously displayed on the index.html page correctly.

-I deployed the website early on in the development process, as it useful to be able to examine the website on various physical devices in its live state.
+I deployed the website early on in the development process as it useful to be able to test examine developing features on the website and on various physical devices in its live state.
 Also, while the GitPod IDE has the ability to show a preview of real-time changes to a project, sometimes that does not pick up or display issues which would appear on the live site.
 By having the deployed site up and running during development, I was able to address and correct any bugs early in the development process.

-The live version of the CPC website deployed via Heroku can be seen here: [UPDATE ME!](https://andymc3000.github.io/ci-ms2-party-chef/)
+The live version of the CPC website deployed via Heroku can be seen: [Here!](https://pool-club.herokuapp.com/)

 #### [Back To Top ^ ](#top-of-page) ####